jwf40/Information-Theoretic-Unlearning/README.md

 ## Usage

-Experiments can be run via the shell script
+Experiments can be run via the shell script (0 is the GPU number, feel free to change on a multi-gpu setup)

 ```
-./cifar100_fullclass_exps_vgg.sh 0 # to run experiments on GPU 0 (nvidia-smi)
+./cifar100_fullclass_exps_vgg.sh 0
 ```
 You might encounter issues with executing this file due to different line endings with Windows and Unix.
 Use dos2unix "filename" to fix.